ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let ingredients = apples,flour,sugar; // String | A comma-separated list of ingredients that the recipes should contain. let opts = {
-  '_number': 10, // Number | The maximal number of recipes to return (between 1 and 100).
+  '_number': 10, // Number | The maximum number of recipes to return (between 1 and 100).
 Defaults to 10.
-  'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution.
+  'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
   'ranking': 1, // Number | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first.
-  'ignorePantry': true // Boolean | Whether to ignore pantry ingredients such as water, salt, flour etc.
+  'ignorePantry': true // Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.
 };
 apiInstance.searchRecipesByIngredients(ingredients, opts, (error, data, response) => {
   if (error) {